-Accelerate at full throttle onto plane, then reduce engine speed to three-quarter throttle (approximately 4,000 r/min).
+Accelerate at full throttle onto plane, then reduce engine speed to threequarter throttle (approximately 4,000 r/min).
 Vary engine speed occasionally.
 Run at full throttle for one minute, then allow about 10 minutes of operation at three-quarter throttle or less to let the engine cool.

-4) Third through tenth hours: Avoid operating at full throttle for more than 5 minutes at a time.
+- Third through tenth hours: Avoid operating at full throttle for more than 5 minutes at a time.
 Let the engine cool between full-throttle runs.
-Vary engine speed occasionally.

-5) After the first 10 hours:

-Operate the engine normally.
-Use straight gasoline (petrol) in the fuel tank; YAMAHA PRECISION BLEND SYSTEM provides proper lubrication for normal operation.
+Vary engine speed occasionally. - After the first 10 hours: Operate the engine normally.
+Use only straight gasoline in the fuel tank.
+The oil injection system provides proper lubrication for normal operation.